Multimodal Representation Alignment for Cross-modal Information Retrieval: Conclusion

 \section{Conclusion}

-This work systematically examines the alignment of visual and textual representations through both VLMs and integrated unimodal architectures, employing four established metrics alongside two learned ones.
-Our analysis demonstrates that embedding space alignment can be effectively quantified through distributional distance metrics.
-Crucially, we observe that multimodal models trained with contrastive loss, despite inducing a modality gap, consistently outperform integrated unimodal counterparts when evaluated using cosine similarity.
-Furthermore, we establish that simplistic architectural approaches, such as MLPs, prove insufficient for modeling the complex cross-modal interactions between representations.
-Collectively, these findings provide substantive new research perspectives for cross-modal information retrieval utilizing MML frameworks.
-To facilitate reproducibility and further investigation, our implementation will be made publicly available upon publication.
+This work systematically examines the alignment of visual and textual representations through both multimodal models and combined unimodal models, employing four established metrics alongside two different architectures with two loss functions that learn to align representations.
+Our analysis demonstrates that embedding space alignment can be effectively quantified through distributional distance metrics, which provide a complementary perspective for geometric characteristics of embedding spaces.
+Crucially, we observe that VLMs trained with contrastive loss, despite inducing a modality gap, consistently outperform combined unimodal counterparts when evaluated using cosine similarity.
+Furthermore, we establish that contrastive loss is more effective for modeling the complex cross-modal interactions between representations for both MLPs and transformer-based models, especially for the unaligned representations extracted by respective unimodal models.
+With our proposed custom objective function, we resolve the discriminativeness caused by cosine similarity from pre-trained VLMs.
+Collectively, these findings provide substantive new research perspectives for cross-modal information retrieval utilizing multimodal frameworks, inspiring the future research on representation alignment.